 SUBMIT YOUR FILM TO THE MY HERO INTERNATIONAL FILM FESTIVAL.
 ONGOING SUBMISSIONS ACCEPTED

-The following resource assist those student filmmakers in creating a video using a mobile phone - there are tips to assist them when filming.
+The following resource assists student filmmakers in creating a video using a mobile phone.

 Using Canva to Create Videos Tutorials